PhotoPay/photopay-ios/README.md

 The [`MBAustriaDlFrontRecognizerResult`](http://photopay.github.io/photopay-ios/Classes/MBAustriaDlFrontRecognizerResult.html) is recognizer specialised for scanning front side of Austrian Driver's License.

-### <a name="australiaBlinkId"></a> Australia
+### <a name="australia"></a> Australia

 The [`MBAustraliaDlFrontRecognizer`](http://photopay.github.io/photopay-ios/Classes/MBAustraliaDlFrontRecognizer.html) is recognizer specialised for scanning front side of Australian Driver's License.

 The [`MBAustraliaDlBackRecognizer`](http://photopay.github.io/photopay-ios/Classes/MBAustraliaDlBackRecognizer.html) is recognizer specialised for scanning back side of Australian Driver's License.

+### <a name="belgium"></a> Belgium

+The [`MBBelgiumIdFrontRecognizer`](http://photopay.github.io/photopay-ios/Classes/MBBelgiumIdFrontRecognizer.html) is recognizer specialised for scanning front side of Belgian ID.

+The [`MBBelgiumIdBackRecognizer`](http://photopay.github.io/photopay-ios/Classes/MBBelgiumIdFrontRecognizer.html) is recognizer specialised for scanning back side of Belgian ID.

+The [`MBBelgiumCombinedRecognizer`](http://photopay.github.io/photopay-ios/Classes/MBBelgiumCombinedRecognizer.html) is recognizer specialised for scanning both front and back side of Belgian ID.

-### <a name="bruneiBlinkId"></a> Brunei
+### <a name="brunei"></a> Brunei

-The [`MBBruneiIdFrontRecognizer`](http://blinkid.github.io/blinkid-ios/Classes/MBBruneiIdFrontRecognizer.html) is recognizer specialised for scanning front side of Brunei ID.
+The [`MBBruneiIdFrontRecognizer`](http://photopay.github.io/photopay-ios/Classes/MBBruneiIdFrontRecognizer.html) is recognizer specialised for scanning front side of Brunei ID.

-The [`MBBruneiIdBackRecognizer`](http://blinkid.github.io/blinkid-ios/Classes/MBBruneiIdBackRecognizer.html) is recognizer specialised for scanning front side of Brunei ID.
+The [`MBBruneiIdBackRecognizer`](http://photopay.github.io/photopay-ios/Classes/MBBruneiIdBackRecognizer.html) is recognizer specialised for scanning front side of Brunei ID.

-The [`MBBruneiResidencePermitFrontRecognizer`](http://blinkid.github.io/blinkid-ios/Classes/MBBruneiResidencePermitBackRecognizer.html) is recognizer specialised for scanning back side of Brunei Residence Permit.
+The [`MBBruneiResidencePermitFrontRecognizer`](http://photopay.github.io/photopay-ios/Classes/MBBruneiResidencePermitBackRecognizer.html) is recognizer specialised for scanning back side of Brunei Residence Permit.

-The [`MBBruneiResidencePermitBackRecognizer`](http://blinkid.github.io/blinkid-ios/Classes/MBBruneiResidencePermitBackRecognizer.html) is recognizer specialised for scanning back side of Brunei Residence Permit.
+The [`MBBruneiResidencePermitBackRecognizer`](http://photopay.github.io/photopay-ios/Classes/MBBruneiResidencePermitBackRecognizer.html) is recognizer specialised for scanning back side of Brunei Residence Permit.

-The [`MBBruneiTemporaryResidencePermitFrontRecognizer`](http://blinkid.github.io/blinkid-ios/Classes/MBBruneiTemporaryResidencePermitBackRecognizer.html) is recognizer specialised for scanning back side of Brunei Residence Permit.
+The [`MBBruneiTemporaryResidencePermitFrontRecognizer`](http://photopay.github.io/photopay-ios/Classes/MBBruneiTemporaryResidencePermitBackRecognizer.html) is recognizer specialised for scanning back side of Brunei Residence Permit.

-The [`MBBruneiTemporaryResidencePermitBackRecognizer`](http://blinkid.github.io/blinkid-ios/Classes/MBBruneiTemporaryResidencePermitBackRecognizer.html) is recognizer specialised for scanning back side of Brunei Residence Permit.
+The [`MBBruneiTemporaryResidencePermitBackRecognizer`](http://photopay.github.io/photopay-ios/Classes/MBBruneiTemporaryResidencePermitBackRecognizer.html) is recognizer specialised for scanning back side of Brunei Residence Permit.

-The [`MBBruneiMilitaryIdBackRecognizer`](http://blinkid.github.io/blinkid-ios/Classes/MBBruneiMilitaryIdBackRecognizer.html) is recognizer specialised for scanning back side of Brunei Military ID.
+The [`MBBruneiMilitaryIdBackRecognizer`](http://photopay.github.io/photopay-ios/Classes/MBBruneiMilitaryIdBackRecognizer.html) is recognizer specialised for scanning back side of Brunei Military ID.

-The [`MBBruneiMilitaryIdFrontRecognizer`](http://blinkid.github.io/blinkid-ios/Classes/MBBruneiMilitaryIdFrontRecognizer.html) is recognizer specialised for scanning front side of Brunei Military ID.
+The [`MBBruneiMilitaryIdFrontRecognizer`](http://photopay.github.io/photopay-ios/Classes/MBBruneiMilitaryIdFrontRecognizer.html) is recognizer specialised for scanning front side of Brunei Military ID.

-### <a name="colombiaBlinkId"></a> Colombia
+### <a name="colombia"></a> Colombia

 The [`MBColombiaIdFrontRecognizer`](http://photopay.github.io/photopay-ios/Classes/MBColombiaIdFrontRecognizer.html) is recognizer specialised for scanning front side of Colombian ID.